hnarayanan/deep-learning/learning.md

-A good, undergraduate-level understanding of a few branches of mathematics is essential for truly understanding machine learning algorithms (and deep learning in particular).
+A good, undergraduate-level understanding of a few branches of mathematics is essential for truly understanding machine learning algorithms.
+This is especially true for deep learning algorithms.
 The following courses offer excellent insights into these areas, and form a solid base for you to begin your journey.

 - Calculus
 - [Linear Algebra][linear-algebra-course]